bitfactory-software/anyxx/docs/blog_/Inherritance is the root....md

 }
 ```

-When we generalize our observations, we can say
+When we generalize our observations, we can say, that the expressive power, Sean shows us in his talk, get lost in the usually examples for the applictaion of type erasure.